saqibur/django-project-structure/README.md

 the next big thing our team develops.

 ## Getting Started
-1. Clone the repo from GitHub/BitBucket
+1. Clone the repo from GitHub
 1. Delete the `.git` folder
 1. Remove/add anything as you see fit
 1. Initialize as a new git repository for your own project